 Brazilian Prickley Pear

-Brasiliopuntia argentina, Brasiliopuntia bahiensis, Brasiliopuntia neoargentina, Brasiliopuntia schulzii, Brasiliopuntia subacarpa, Brasilopuntia brasiliensis, Cactus brasiliensis (basionym), Cactus arboreus, Cactus heterocladus, Cactus paradoxus, Opuntia argentina, Opuntia bahiensis, Opuntia brasiliensis, Opuntia neoargentina, Opuntia schulzii
+Brasiliopuntia argentina, Brasiliopuntia bahiensis, Brasiliopuntia neoargentina, Brasiliopuntia schulzii, Brasiliopuntia subacarpa, Brasilopuntia brasiliensis, Cactus brasiliensis, Cactus arboreus, Cactus heterocladus, Cactus paradoxus, Opuntia argentina, Opuntia bahiensis, Opuntia brasiliensis, Opuntia neoargentina, Opuntia schulzii

 Brasiliopuntia brasiliensis is a tree-like cactus that grows up to 66 feet (20 m) tall.
 It shows thin, slightly shrunken cladodes on a central cylindrical trunk.
 Leaves are small and bright green.
 White areoles bear reddish or brow, upright, up to 0.6 inches (1.5 cm) long spines.
-Flowers are pale yellow to bright yellow-orange, up to 1.6 inches (4 cm) long and about the same in diameter.
+Flowers are pale yellow to bright yellow-orange, up to 1.6 inches (4 cm) long, and with a diameter equal to the length.
 They appear only on adult plants.
 Fruits are yellow, orange-red, red or purple, pear-shaped, and up to 1.6 inches (4 cm) long.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).